A properly attired hiker: Blaze orange in hunting season

 What are the dates and rules for hunting season?

 Different seasons and areas have different rules.
-GENERALLY rifle season requires blaze orange; strictly bow hunting season does not.
-But, again, find out the dates and regulations for the specific area first.
+GENERALLY, rifle season requires blaze orange; strictly bow hunting season does not.
+However, first, find out the dates and regulations for the specific area.
 The various sites I found for all the states had many outdated links.
-Better to Google, for example, Hunting season dates in Colorado More specific and up-to-date.
+Better to Google, for example, Hunting season dates in Colorado.”
+More specific and up-to-date.

 After that, find out the blaze orange regulations.
 How much is required, and where you must wear it.
 Google is again your friend for specific rules.
-Here’s a current site for that type of info.
+Here’s a current site for general info.

-In Colorado, 500 square inches must be worn and visible.
+In Colorado, 500 square inches of material must be worn and visible to the public.
 That means visible both above the waist and on the head.

 As you can see from some of the older photos, we did not 100% follow the hunting regulations during that weekend as hikers.
 As my awareness increased over the seasons, I changed my clothing for rifle season in particular.

-As of 2020, I wear a vest, a hat cover (typically not in stock until the fall), and a pack cover.
+As of 2025, I wear a vest, a hat cover (now out of stock), and a pack cover.
 During cold weather, I wear a blaze orange thermal top.
-When it is cool but not cold, a light thermal crew top works well.
-More info on those items below.
+When it is cool but not cold, a light thermal crew top works well—more information on those items is available below.

-As mentioned, Colorado only requires blaze orange for hunters.
+As mentioned, Colorado only requires hunters to wear blaze orange.
 In my home state of Rhode Island, wearing blaze orange is required of all users of the DEM lands

 Regardless of the specific regulations concerning who is required to wear blaze orange, all outdoor users really should wear blaze orange during this time of the year.

-Wearing blaze orange is needed for safety, the vests and headgear are inexpensive, and wearing the blaze orange gear is easy to do.
+Wearing blaze orange is needed for safety; the vests and headgear are inexpensive, and wearing the blaze orange gear is easy.

-Though hiker accidents are rare during hunting season (esp. compared to the number of people using the outdoors for recreation), any accidents that do happen are typical because no blaze orange gets worn.
+Though hiker accidents are rare during hunting season (esp. compared to the number of people using the outdoors for recreation), any accidents that do happen are typically because blaze orange is not worn.

 According to this article from a hunting-focused website: